PT By State Series

 North Carolina has little to offer if you have the power to choose where you want to work as a PT.

-If you don’t have the power to choose, and it turns out to be one of a handful of options, you can still make it work, especially with the decent amount of gyms available.
+If you donโt have the power to choose, and it is one of a handful of options, you can still make it work, especially with the decent amount of gyms available.

 FAQs on How to Become a Personal Trainer in North Carolina